myclonelife/exosphere/website/benefits.md

 - __human friendly:__
-  Exosphere contains very modern technology, packaged up into a solution that is optimized for human ergonomics, productivity, and fun.
+  Exosphere contains very modern technology, packaged up into a solution that is optimized for human ergonomics, being intuitive, productive, and fun.

 - __automated:__
   the framework goes the extra mile so that its users don't have to.